LearnersGuild/curriculum-app/modules/Mmmarkdown--Goal-387/README.md

 - Can build a full stack application using Express
 - Can use an external JavaScript library
-- Can explain what an HTML templating library is
+- Can describe what an HTML templating library is
 - Can use an HTML templating library like pug or handlebars

 ## Challenge Rating